-It is undeniable that Bocchi the Rock! is one of the most popular anime of the fall 2022 , currently occupying second place in the ranking of the season's best-rated series according to MyAnimeList, behind only Bleach: Thousand-Year Blood War and above Chainsaw Man .
+It is undeniable that Bocchi the Rock! is one of the most popular anime of the fall-2022 , currently occupying the second position in the ranking of the best-rated series of the season according to MyAnimeList, behind only Bleach: Thousand-Year Blood War and above Chainsaw Man .

 Bocchi The Rock! – Bocchi's breasts were reduced without explanation